MayFu2025/unit1_project/README.md

         print("Error.
 The month you selected has no data, or you have entered a non-numeric value.") month = input("Choose a month to view data for: ")
 ```
+The function takes user: a string, year: a string and month: a string as parameters.
+The function returns a string, which is the final month selected by the user.
+Similar to the validate_year function, the program uses the obtain_data function defined above to obtain transaction data for the user and sotres it in data.
+A boolean variable data_exists is then set as False.
+A while loop will continue to loop while data_exists is False.
+An if statement first checks if month is numeric.
+If True, another for loop loops through each item in data.
+An if statement first checks if the date of the transaction recorded in the item contains year.
+If True, another if statement checks if the date of the transaction contains the month selected by the user.
+If True, data_exists is switched to True and the for loop is broken.
+The program moves on to an if statement checking if data_exists is True.
+If True, the function returns month.
+Otherwise, the for loop will keep looping through every item in data until the if statement turns True, or it reaches the final item.
+If data_exists is still False, then a message lets the user know that the month they selected has no data or is a non-numeric value, and stores a new user input in month.
+The while loop continues until the if conditions are met.

 Using these functions, I created a way for the user to view their past transactions from their selected month and year.
 ```.py